pyeve/eve/docs/features.rst

 Currently sort directives use a pure MongoDB syntax; support for a more general syntax (``sort=lastname``) is planned.

+.. admonition:: Please note

+    Always use double quotes to wrap field names and values.
+Using single quotes will result in ``400 Bad Request`` responses.

 Pagination
 ----------
 Resource pagination is enabled by default in order to improve performance and